How To Embroider A Moon

 How To Embroider A Moon Step By Step

-The first thing you’ll want to do is to draw a circle and then add a C shape inside of the circle.
-I like to use heat erasable pen or marker for this since you’ll want to remove the marks you’ve made once you’re finished.
+The first thing you’ll want to do is draw a circle and then add a C shape inside it.
+(It’s helpful to use a circle template to get a perfect circle.)
+I prefer to use a heat-erasable pen or marker for this, as you’ll want to remove the marks you’ve made once you’re finished.
 Drawing a circle first will make it easier to draw a neater, more even moon shape.

-Then, using 2 strands of thread, split stitch along the entire outline of the moon shape that is created.
-The split stitch will serve as a guideline for your satin stitches and will allow the edges to be neater.
-(It takes a bit longer to do this but I promise you that it makes a huge difference!)
+Then, using two strands of thread, split stitch along the entire outline of the moon shape that is created.
+The split stitch will serve as a guideline for your satin stitches, allowing the edges to be neater.
+(It takes a bit longer to do this, but I promise you that it makes a huge difference!)

-Finally, add a few stars surrounding the moon and you’re done!
+Finally, add a few stars surrounding the moon, and that’s it!

 Moon Thread Painting Pattern

 Interested in learning how to embroider a moon that’s a bit more detailed?
-You may enjoy this moon thread painting pattern that walks you step by step how to embroider this vintage inspired crescent moon.
+You may enjoy these moon thread painting patterns, which will guide you step by step on how to embroider a vintage-inspired crescent moon or a realistic full moon.

 -